pilotmoon/popclipweb/site/guide/extensions.md

 # Adding Extensions

 Extensions add new actions to PopClip.
 You can install ready-made extensions and also create your own.

-You can install up to a maximum of 30 extensions.
-You can configure, re-order and remove extensions in the [Actions pane](./settings#action-settings).
+Configure, re-order and remove extensions in the [Actions pane](./settings#action-settings).

 :::tip Get stuck in!
 Browse the [PopClip Extensions Directory](/extensions/) which currently contains <DirectoryCount /> extensions.